oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

 Interface provides access to SecretStore functions

-### Methods

-### encryptDocumen
+### encryptDocument

-SYNC. **Private function** encapsulated as part of the **register** function.
+SYNC. **Private function** encapsulated as part of the `register` function.

 It integrates the Parity Ethereum & Secret Store API allowing to encrypt a document.

-Given by a **Publisher** an unique resource id (did), the document to encrypt and the Secret Store cluster threshold (could be pre-defined to a fixed number), integrate the Secret Store API's to encrypt the document.
+Given by a **Publisher** an unique resource id (DID), the document to encrypt and the Secret Store cluster threshold (could be pre-defined to a fixed number), integrate the Secret Store APIs to encrypt the document.

 ```js
 encryptedDocument= secretStore.encryptDocument(did, document, threshold)
 ```

-### decryptDocumen
+### decryptDocument

-SYNC.  **Private function** encapsulated as part of the **getAssetAccess** function.
+SYNC.  **Private function** encapsulated as part of the `getAssetAccess` function.

 It integrates the Parity Ethereum & Secret Store API allowing to decrypt a document if the user executing this function is authorized by a Smart Contract.
-Given by a **Consumer** an unique resource id (did) and the document encrypted, this functions integrates the Secret Store API's to decrypt the document.
+Given by a **Consumer** an unique resource id (DID) and the document encrypted, this functions integrates the Secret Store API's to decrypt the document.
 The on-chain authorization phase is transparent for the user.

 ```js
 document= secretStore.decryptDocument(did, encryptedDocument)